What’s different financially for women?

-Tips for powering through obstacles on your road to financial freedom.
-PLUS: watch a video featuring one mom’s answer to work-life balance.
+Tips for powering through obstacles on your road to financial freedom

 By Kerry Hannon

-Women can’t afford to ignore these issues, says Lorna Sabbia, head of Retirement & Personal Wealth Solutions, Bank of America Merrill Lynch.
-“There’s a huge wealth gap between men and women, caused by such things as the pay gap, and the fact that women tend to spend more time out of the workforce caring for family.
-Our saving and investing is impacted by these things, which makes it all the more important for us to take control of our finances early on.”
+Women can’t afford to ignore these issues, says Lorna Sabbia, head of Retirement & Personal Wealth Solutions at Bank of America.
+“There’s a huge wealth gap between men and women, caused by such things as the pay gap and the fact that women tend to spend more time out of the workforce caring for family.
+Our saving and investing are impacted by these things, which makes it all the more important for us to take control of our finances early on.”

-Warren realized she needed to pay closer attention to her finances when, after a number of years of investing, she realized “I wasn’t really making money.
+Warren saw that she needed to pay closer attention to her finances when, after a number of years of investing, she realized, “I wasn’t really making money.
 I would have done as well if I had just put cash under my mattress.”
 It turns out Warren had been paying almost as much in fees as she’d been making on her investments.

 A cross-country move from Arizona to Florida provided her with a fresh start.
 Working with a new financial advisor, she shifted her investments into a range of low-fee options, and she’s now much more comfortable with her returns.

-That new advisor, Mitch McLendon, of Merrill Lynch Wealth Management, has been a valuable sounding board for Warren’s business decisions as well as her more personal long-term goals.
+That new advisor, Merrill Wealth Management Advisor Mitch McLendon, has been a valuable sounding board for Warren’s business decisions as well as her more personal long-term goals.
 He has regularly offered advice on everything from setting up loan financing to talking through the various choices she might have as she phases into retirement and can focus on giving back as a volunteer to various animal charities close to her heart.

 Saving and investing more

 Time crunch aside, all too often the financial deck is stacked against women of all ages.
 For starters, the pay gap remains a stubborn stumbling block.
-In 2017, women earned 82% of what men earned, according to a Pew Research Center analysis.1 “Very few women push back on salary offers compared to men,” Sabbia says.
+In 2020, women earned 82.3% of what men earned, according to the U.S. Bureau of Labor Statistics.1 “Very few women push back on salary offers compared to men,” Sabbia says.
 “That has huge implications when it comes to your ability to save.”
 Boning up on negotiating skills can help turn the tables.

 Complicating matters, the career breaks many women take to care for family give them fewer years to fund a retirement plan.
-Career interruptions also cause women to lose potential raises and can reduce how much they’ll collect from Social Security.
+Career interruptions also can cause women to lose out on potential raises and reduce how much they’ll collect from Social Security.
 When you earn less, you have less to save—and the natural inclination is to guard it by choosing investments that are more conservative.
-Over the long haul, those investments tend to have a lower growth potential.
+Over the long haul, conservative investments tend to have lower growth potential.

-“As a result, women—who have a longer life to look forward to and fund—can end up with smaller nest eggs, and they deeply regret not having invested more,” says Kirstin Hill, managing director, Global Wealth and Investment Management at Bank of America Merrill Lynch.
-“Something as simple as making sure we take advantage of critical wealth escalators, like company matches in our 401(k)s, in the same way that men do, can help us become more financially secure.
+“Make longevity an asset.
+Invest early and make your money work for you,” says Kirstin Hill, chief operating officer at Merrill Lynch Wealth Management.
+“Something as simple as making sure we take advantage of critical wealth escalators like company matches in our 401(k)s, in the same way that men do, can help us become more financially secure.

-“So can working with an advisor who understands women’s different financial journeys and can help you create a portfolio that has the potential to last your lifetime,” she adds.
+“So can working with an advisor who understands women’s different financial journeys and can help you create a portfolio that has the potential to last your lifetime.
+With all the change happening in our world, taking control of your financial future starts with a conversation,” she adds.
 “Financial independence is a goal worth pursuing.
 It can unlock doors for us to achieve all of our aspirations, as professionals, as entrepreneurs, as policy influencers, as single women, as mothers, as partners and spouses.”